-Ovulation Calculators May Cut Your Chances of Getting Pregnant in Half
+Ovulation Calculators May Cut Pregnancy Chances in Half

 Many women use online ovulation calculators as a convenient way cto figure out when to have sex to get pregnant.
 These calculators estimate your ovulation date based on the rule that ovulation occurs 14 days before your period starts, combined with your average cycle length.
 So if your cycle is usually 30 days, a calculator will probably tell you that you ovulate on day 16 of your cycle.